A generalized Goulden-Jackson cluster method and lattice path enumeration: Our generalization of the cluster method

-Finally, we note that if the alphabet $A$ is finite, then a monoid network gives the transition diagram of a nondeterministic finite automaton.
-Nondeterministic finite automaton are equivalent to deterministic finite automaton, and the transition diagram of a deterministic finite automaton is a monoid network.
-Therefore, Theorem \ref{t-gjcmmn} can be used to count words in a regular language by occurrences of a specified set of subwords.
-(For relevant definitions regarding formal languages and automata, see any introductory text on the theory of computation.)
+Finally, we note that if the alphabet $A$ is finite, then a monoid network gives the transition diagram of a unambiguous finite automaton.
+Unambiguous finite automata are equivalent to deterministic finite automata, and the transition diagram of a deterministic finite automaton is a monoid network.
+Therefore, Theorem \ref{t-gjcmmn} can be used to count words in a regular language by occurrences of a specified set of subwords, which has a rational generating function.
+See \cite{Berstel1988,Flajolet2009,Salomaa1978,Stanley2011} for several references on the subjects of regular languages, automata, and rational generating functions.

 Let us now complete the example from earlier.
 We have

 indeed, recall that the only three clusters formed by the words $acb$ and $bc$ are $acb$, $bc$, and $acbc$, which can be obtained in the given monoid network by traversing walks with initial and terminal vertices indicated in the matrices above.
 Thus,